-The application period for the 2022 class is now closed.
 We anticipate opening applications for the 2023 call in early fall of 2022.

 This program allows early career professionals and students who identify as Black, Indigenous, or as a person of color to participate in an evidence-based, interdisciplinary, and mission driven organization bringing the latest in scientific advancement to our professional and public communities.

 ADAA's professional community opens the door to enhancing leadership skills and to learning from and networking with a diverse international peer community of mental health professionals and students committed to making a difference in the lives of those struggling with anxiety disorders and depression.

 This opportunity offers one-year ADAA Memberships to five to ten graduate degree students (MD, MPH, MS/MSW, NP, PhD, PsyD), interns, residents, postdoctoral fellows, or early career professionals of color who focus on anxiety or depression, and related disorders.

 - One year complimentary ADAA membership

 - Opportunity to be recognized in-person at the ADAA Annual Conference Saturday Award Ceremony